RobbeDelporte/BinPacker2D/ThingsToDo.md

 - Add open-space "pruning"

+    Only for overlapping open-spaces

     Spaces that can never be filled should be removed.
 Can only be done with overlapping open-spaces, as in the non-overlapping case spaces might be merged later.

-    Spaces that are contained by another space can be removed
+    Spaces that are contained by another space can also be removed

 - Add shape reservation.

     When adding an item with the anticipation that another item can fill the gap, reserve that item so tha algorithm cant use that item to create and equally size gap again.
 Rn algorithm adds multiple superitems with the right leftover space that fits a smaller item, but does this more times then there are small items to fill the leftover spaces thus leading to wasted space.

+- Product merging

+    Allow for shapes composed of different products that have the same dimentions.
+    Will need to keep track of which products are contained withing a shape.
+Right now just 1 id of the product of the shape

 - Ensembles

     Ensemble.
-Probably different score function
+Probably different score functions

-- Allow for shapes composed of different products that have the same dimentions

 - Configurations